While most people want to avoid getting into debt if they can, there are a few situations where borrowing money is appropriate or necessary.

 While nobody knows exactly what the future is going to hold, it is important to consider where you expect to be in the future when taking out a loan or other line of credit.

 For example, it can be seriously risky to borrow a large loan on a five-year repayment plan if you only have your job on a temporary basis for a year or you are working at a company that is at risk of closure.

 While you could end up finding work before the worst happens, that is never guaranteed.
 In these cases, you may want to consider taking out payment protection insurance that would cover your payments in the event of you losing your job.

 Today, there are so many easy ways to borrow money that many people turn straight to lenders without considering if there are any alternative options.

 Borrowing from friends and family, for example, can be a smart alternative route to take if you have a good relationship with them and are committed to making sure that you uphold your promise to pay them back.
-Not paying back your debts can ruin family relationships, so it is important to borrow from somebody with whom you can communicate well with and will work with you if you face any difficulties.
+Not paying back your debts can ruin family relationships, so it is important to borrow from somebody with whom you can communicate well and will work with you if you face any difficulties.

 Selling existing items is another way of generating the cash that you need without borrowing.
 Whether it is a wardrobe clear-out or even downgrading your car, if you want to avoid borrowing, it is worth considering all the other options available when it comes to raising money.

 Finally, don’t be tempted to borrow money that you don’t actually need.
 It can be tempting to go for the higher offer that lenders often tell you that you are eligible for when you apply for a smaller amount, but this will only end up making things harder to deal with in the future.